MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1755-Telecommunications-Policies-Specifications-Acceptable-Materials-Standard-Contract-Forms/section-1755.403.md

 (C) Correct the total calculated dc loop resistance at the temperature of 68 °F (20 °C) to the measurement temperature by the following formulae:

-Rt = R68 × [1 + 0.0022 × t − 68)] for English UnitsRt = R20 × [1 + 0.0040 × (t − 20)] for Metric UnitsWhere:Rt = Loop resistance at the measurement temperature in ohms.R68 = Loop resistance at a temperature of 68 °F in ohms.R20 = Loop resistance at a temperature of 20 °C in ohms.t = Measurement temperature in °F or (°C).
+Rt = R68 × [1 + 0.0022 × t − 68)] for English Units Rt = R20 × [1 + 0.0040 × (t − 20)] for Metric Units Where: Rt = Loop resistance at the measurement temperature in ohms.
+R68 = Loop resistance at a temperature of 68 °F in ohms.
+R20 = Loop resistance at a temperature of 20 °C in ohms. t = Measurement temperature in °F or (°C).

 (D) Compare the calculated dc loop resistance at the measurement temperature to the measured dc loop resistance to determine compliance with the requirement specified in paragraph (d)(6)(i) of this section.